Web-Projects-Course/html-in-class-exercise/README.md

 #### 5. Nested tags

-Now that we have tags most everything on the page.
+Now that we have tags for most everything on the page.
 Lets add some tags to emphasize certain content.
 Paragraph and heading tags are known as *block* tags.
 Which means they create a block or box around their content.
 In our simple page this means a newline with some space between it and the next element.
 You can also create inline elements, which can surround an element without moving it to a new line.

 * **Use the *&lt;strong&gt;* tag to make the word "free" in the "Inspection of the machines..." paragraph stand out.**

 #### 6. Add a link

-* **Use an anchor tag to create a link from the final line ("Zander Institution, 7, Soho Square, W.C ") to [this Google Map](https://www.google.com/maps/place/7+Soho+Square,+Soho,+London+W1D+3QB,+UK/@51.5156278,-0.1356578,17z/data=!3m1!4b1!4m2!3m1!1s0x48761b2cc7d02d9f:0x705118394b7a3bad) of that address.**
+* **Use an anchor tag or *&lt;a&gt;* to create a link from the final line: *"Zander Institution, 7, Soho Square, W.C"* to [this Google Map](https://www.google.com/maps/place/7+Soho+Square,+Soho,+London+W1D+3QB,+UK/@51.5156278,-0.1356578,17z/data=!3m1!4b1!4m2!3m1!1s0x48761b2cc7d02d9f:0x705118394b7a3bad) of that address.**

+You can read more about the *&lt;a&gt;* [here.](https://www.w3schools.com/TAGs/tag_a.asp)

 *Remember that when linking to another website in HTML.
 You must include the full url including "http://" at the beginning.*